Who Are We?

 We involve the wider community from time to time in public campaigns in support of SBS.

-Just before the 2012 May Budget we ran the shortest on-line campaign ever where some 9,171 messages were sent from ordinary people in every State and Territory to selected politicians urging government to steeply increase public funding for SBS and remove the disruptive commercial breaks from SBS television.
-Subsequently, SBS received the biggest funding increase ever but the adverts remained.
+- Just before the 2012 May Budget we ran the shortest on-line campaign ever where some 9,171 messages were sent from ordinary people in every State and Territory to selected politicians urging government to steeply increase public funding for SBS and remove the disruptive commercial breaks from SBS television.
+Subsequently, SBS received the biggest funding increase ever – 27% over four years – but the adverts remained.

-By any measure there remains a ground swell of electors who wish the SBS to operate the way the Parliament intended – without breaks in programs – and with greater public funding.
+By any measure there remains a ground swell of electors who do not want advertising on SBS and want programs presented the way the Parliament intended; uninterrupted without in-program commercial breaks.

 Why do viewers want programs without disruptions?

-In late 2006 SBS-TV began interrupting programs for commercial breaks.
+In late 2006, without public consultation, SBS-TV began interrupting programs for commercial breaks.
 That was a fundamental departure from its past practice of screening advertisements between programs only.

-Commercial/promo break interruptions into program are annoying and not natural.
+Commercial and promo break disruptions into program are annoying and not natural.
 Many breaks now appear forced.
-SBS maintains all breaks are natural.
-Either way the interruptions disregard the viewer experience and destroy the program integrity.
-Ads and commercial sponsorship are against the spirit to which all public broadcasters should aspire and are not part of the SBS Charter.
+SBS maintains all breaks are natural and therefore permitted under the SBS Act 1991.
+Either way, the interruptions disregard the viewer experience and destroy program integrity.
+Many have argued that the decision to position advertisements breaks within every television program – including those not delivered in broken format – may be unlawful, however SBS’s decision has never been tested in a court.
+Such disruptions are not part of the SBS Charter.

 The need to appease advertisers seeking to maximise audiences affected SBS programming.
 Until the introduction of in-program disruptions, the character of the SBS was highly regarded as unique being the first multicultural broadcaster anywhere.
 It was admired around the world.

-Financially, post 2010, SBS suffered as the revenue growth from television advertising was negative.
+Financially, post 2010, SBS suffered as the revenue growth from television advertising was negative with a slight increase in 2013 compared to 2006 and the preceding years when SBS limited advertising to between programs rather than in them.

-Even though SBS would now prefer to trade revenue from advertising for government funding, the SBS experience has demonstrated that once the commercial foot is in the door, its presence grows.
+Even though SBS may now prefer an increase in government funding in lieu of advertising, the SBS experience has demonstrated that once the commercial foot is in the door its presence grows but proportionally revenue may slow.
+No government has offered extra funding to restrict advertisements to between programs only.

 Without disruptive in-program commercial breaks, the distinction that once separated SBS television, and On Demand catch-up services from commercial Networks, would again be realised.
 The longer term financial security of SBS would be clearer allowing it to resume its rightful place as a special and unique multicultural broadcaster no longer subject to juggling audience with advertisers.